MarinoLinic/podcasts/Notes/Malcolm-Simone Collins - Even the Poor are Spoiled Rotten.md

 date: 2025-11-27
 ---

-Here are highly comprehensive notes from the Thanksgiving episode featuring **Malcolm and Simone Collins**, detailing their arguments on privilege, history, and gratitude with all specific examples cited in the transcript.
+Here are highly comprehensive notes from the Thanksgiving episode featuring **Malcolm and Simone Collins**, detailing their arguments on privilege, history, and gratitude.

 Video URL: https://www.youtube.com/watch?v=14CKaQHrw6w